Scoliosis Surgery in India

 These symptoms are only those associated with the spine being curved:

-The opposite sides of the body may not appear level.
+- The opposite sides of the body may not appear leveled

 You may experience back pain or tire easily during activities that require excessive trunk (chest and belly) movement.